 In recent times the new leadership of ELCPNG have expressed a deep desire to focus on the development of the theological capacity of the seminaries and the training of pastors and laypeople in theology.
 Bishop Jack Urame has asked for the overseas partners to focus on helping to provide these resource people and on providing scholarships to assist them in this key area.

-- Mick Hauser: Lecturer at Martin Luther Seminary (currently in orientation phase)
+- Mick Hauser: Lecturer at Martin Luther Seminary, Lae

 - Lutheran Women of Australia: support for women’s ministry training, birthing kits and Solar panels for rural and remote health clinics